xbokmd/plastilinn/docs/xBoK/sections/Position-list___examples___Space X.md

 #position Customer Support and Service Representatives
 Responsible for providing technical support, training, and assistance to customers using Space X's solutions.

-#position Quality Assurance and Safety Experts
-Responsible for ensuring the quality and safety of the solutions, conducting tests, inspections, and certifications.

-#position Public Relations and Communication Professionals
-Responsible for managing the public image of Space X, handling media relations, and communicating with stakeholders and the general public.